jckarter/clay/doc/language-reference.md

     # Grammar
     Instance -> PatternGuard? "instance" Pattern "(" ExprList ")" ";"

 Variant types are open.
-Instance types can be added using the `instance` keyword.
+Instance types can be added to an already-defined variant using the `instance` keyword.

     // Example
     variant Exception (); // type Exception starts with no members